monsoonfan/INF503_S2017_Project3/README.md

 	 found
 	3.AlignmentRound0: Search to find first row, penalties added and if it$ pass threshold then giveup.
 Threshold = MaxMM*seed_size;
+	4.AlignmentRound1: Search starts from founded seed and go into$ iteration for next seed existence.
+Penalties are accumulated and$ if pass the threshold we giveup.
+Otherwise if$ penalties < MinThreshold = MaxMM + seed_size - 1 match found else$ we pass it for NW algorithm for final decision.
 ---------------------------------------------------------
 # Comparison/alignment details
 ---------------------------------------------------------